0xj4an/ReFi-DAO-Website/content/resources-hub/documents/community-garden.md

 **Pools details:**

 - **Voting System:** One person, one vote (fixed weight using USDGLO)
-- **Eligibility:** Open to **wallets lvl 3 and above** - see [ReFi DAO Contribution Points](https://www.regencoordination.xyz/ReFi-DAO-Reputation-Contribution-Points-Documentation-2082e7251f2f80a9be95f674baa25646) - on the allowlist.
+- **Eligibility:** Open to **wallets lvl 3 and above** - see [[contribution-points|ReFi DAO Contribution Points]] - on the allowlist.
 New addresses are added regularly; if you're a member and your wallet isn't yet included, please contact us to be added
 - **Covenant Alignment:** All proposals must align with our community values
 - **Total Funding:** 5.8k USDGLO (3k from ReFi DAO treasury + 2.8k matching from Gitcoin Gardens GG23 round)